 Sales of a substantial number of shares of our common stock into the public market, particularly sales by our directors, executive officers and principal stockholders, or the perception that these sales might occur in large quantities, could cause the market price of our common stock to decline.
-Pursuant to a registration statement that was declared effective by the SEC on June 19, 2020, certain of our stockholders are permitted to resell up to 38,227,152 shares of our common stock, which includes shares of common stock reserved for issuance pursuant to certain outstanding warrants and a convertible promissory note.
-In addition, pursuant to a registration rights agreement we entered into in connection with the Private Placement, we agreed, at our expense, to prepare and file this registration statement with the SEC registering the resale of up to 5,285,501 shares of our common stock, which includes shares of common stock Reserved for issuance pursuants.
+Pursuant to registration statements that were declared effective by the SEC on June 19, 2020 and January 27, 2021 (the "Resale Registration Statements"), we registered an aggregate of 43,512,653 shares of our common stock, which includes shares of common stock reserved for issuance pursuant to certain outstanding warrants and a convertible promissory note, for resale by the stockholders named therein.

-In connection with the Private Placement, our executive officers, directors and certain beneficial owners of our common stock, holding in the aggregate approximately 66.5% of our common stock (including securities convertible into or exchangeable for our common stock) as of December 31, 2020, entered into market standoff or lock-up agreements under which they cannot offer, sell, contract to sell, pledge, grant any option to purchase or otherwise dispose of shares of our capital stock, or enter into any hedging or similar transaction that is designed to or reasonably expected to lead to or result in a sale or other disposition of any of the economic consequences of ownership of shares of our capital stock, until June 20, 2021, subject to customary exceptions.
+Our executive officers, directors and certain beneficial owners of our common stock, holding in the aggregate approximately 66.5% of our common stock (including securities convertible into or exchangeable for our common stock) as of December 31, 2020, are currently subject to market standoff or lock-up agreements under which they cannot offer, sell, contract to sell, pledge, grant any option to purchase or otherwise dispose of shares of our capital stock, or enter into any hedging or similar transaction that is designed to or reasonably expected to lead to or result in a sale or other disposition of any of the economic consequences of ownership of shares of our capital stock, until June 20, 2021, subject to customary exceptions.
 If our stockholders sell, or the market perceives that our stockholders intend to sell, a substantial amount of our common stock in the public market, the market price of our common stock could decline significantly.

-We may be subject to certain liquidated damages pursuant to the registration rights agreement we entered into with certain of the selling stockholders.
+We may be subject to certain liquidated damages pursuant to the registration rights agreement we entered into with certain holders of our securities.

-Pursuant to the registration rights agreement we entered into with certain of the selling stockholders, subject to certain exceptions, if (i) the registration statement of which this prospectus is a part ceases to remain continuously effective or the selling stockholders are otherwise not permitted to utilize this prospectus to resell their registrable securities for a period of more than 15 consecutive trading days, (ii) the registrable securities are not listed or included for quotation on any market operated by the OTC Markets Group, the Nasdaq Stock Market, the New York Stock Exchange or the NYSE American (an "Approved Market") or (iii) following the listing or inclusion on an Approved Market, trading of our common stock is suspended or halted on such Approved Market for more than three full, consecutive trading days, we may be subject to certain liquidated damages up to a maximum amount equal to the aggregate purchase price paid by the selling stockholders for their registrable securities.
+Pursuant to the registration rights agreements we entered into with certain holders of our securities, subject to certain exceptions, if (i) the Resale Registration Statements cease to remain continuously effective or such holders are otherwise not permitted to utilize the Resale Registration Statements to resell their registrable securities for a period of more than 15 consecutive trading days, or (ii) trading of our common stock is suspended or halted for more than three full, consecutive trading days, we may be subject to certain liquidated damages up to a maximum amount equal to the aggregate purchase price paid by the holders for their registrable securities.